tomzx/blog.tomrochette.com-content/web-services/item.md

 Adding a new `service instance` is very easy.
 Let's consider that we are given a new server which has no other service on it.
 Each service should declare a unique vhost, where each service uses a different port number.
 So if we have two services `A` and `B`, we may use port 1000 for service `A` and 1001 for service `B`.

-Once the service instance has the service configured, it informs the `Load balancer` it is available for use.
+Once the `Service instance` has the service configured, it informs the `Load balancer` it is available for use.

 # Responsibilities